peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-A decimal number with the same value as "flt".
+an arbitrary-precision decimal number with the same value as "flt".

 <a id="FromString_string"></a>
 ### FromString